RidwanAz/Darey.io_Devops_Project/Automate_Infrastructure_With_IaC_Using_Terraform_Part_2/project_17.md

 - Creating the private subnet

 Let's update our main.tf file with the code snippet below.
 The `Create public subnet` should be replaced with this.

-Don't worry, we can always run `terraform destroy` to delete whatever changes we made.
+Don't worry, we can always run `terraform destroy` to delete whatever changes we made with terraform.

 ```
 # Create private subnets